EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 Each replica has its own log file `log.lammps.n` which contains the thermo output.
-The `screen.n` files contain what would usually be printed to the terminal for a normal non-replica lammps run.
+The `screen.n` files contain what would usually be printed to the terminal for a normal non-replica LAMMPS run.

 The files `polymer.n.lammpstrj` contain the trajectories of each replica.
 These are continuous in coordinate space, not in temperature.
 The temperature